RolyVy/nyc-crashes/README.md

 You will find here the original dataset i started to work with.

 * **cleaned_data_100000.csv file**
+> Work in progress

 You will find here the final .csv file with the cleaned dataset.

+* **extremely_simplified_data_100000.csv file**

+You will find here a mini version of the dataset in a .csv file, containing info on the streets and on the amount of people killed or injured.

 * **Source code file**